juliusortiz/google-maps-app-starter-master/readme.md

 - Add the header `Store Locator`  -DONE

-- Add markers of stores to the map
+- Add markers of stores to the map  -DONE

-1:00:00
-- Add info window with name of store to each marker
+- Add info window with name of store to each marker -DONE

-- Add input box
+- Add input box -DONE

 - Add store list container
+  1:34:01
 - Add individual store container

 - Show all the stores in the stores list using `store-data.js`